 Sunday 8 February - Esplanade Reserve and West End

-WA's new Laneway home, Fremantle’s historic West End and Esplanade Reserve (adjacent to the scenic surrounds of the Fishing Boat Harbour and Bathers Beach), was a hit last year but we’re continuing to make big improvements to the site.
+WA's new Laneway home, Fremantle's historic West End and Esplanade Reserve, was a hit last year.
+Not only is there more room, but adjacent to the new venue are the scenic surrounds of the Fishing Boat Harbour and Bathers Beach.

 We are so happy to announce rising electronic artist Lower Spectrum as the winner of our Path to Laneway competition.
 It was no easy task sifting through the supreme local W.A. talent so check him out when he opens the Mistletone stage in Fremantle this Sunday.